100 Inspirational Documentaries to Watch Now

 link

 Looking for a burst of inspiration get your new year (or any new phase of your life) started on the right foot?
 Fiction may provide a great, symbolic escape, but sometimes what you really need is to see real people doing the extraordinary or facing insurmountable odds and still having something beautiful to say about it.
 So don’t listen to any naysayers who might dismiss documentaries as boring; some of the greatest stories of human perseverance and wonder come from these little-known nonfiction accounts.
-Here, we’ve gathered 30 of the best of these true stories that might just help you realize what you’re capable of.
+Here, we’ve gathered the best of these true stories that might just help you realize what you’re capable of.

 1. Senna (2010)